sukykaur/AzureGDPR/AnalyticsOverview.md

 **Subnets**: Each subnet is associated with its corresponding NSG.

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
-All transactions to Azure Storage through the Azure Portal occur via HTTPS.
+All transactions to Azure Storage through the Azure portal occur via HTTPS.

 ### Data at rest